amunrarara/cosmetics-company-sample/README.md

 1. After clining the repo, run `yarn` to install all the dependencies.
     - Not using yarn?
 Delete `yarn.lock`, then run `npm install` instead.
 Or, run `npm install -g yarn` to install yarn (it's debatably better than npm; pick your team, green or blue).

-2. Run `yarn dev` to start the development server.
+2. Run `yarn dev` to start the development server (default http://localhost:3000)

 3. Run `yarn build` to build the project.